BIBI78/s1/README.md

 ## Content

-All content in the app and on the site has been produced by the author of the project.
+All creative work on this project belongs to the author of this project.

 ## Credits